Biology (BIO)

 4, 3/3

 Prerequisites: Prerequisites: BIO 111 (with a grade of C or Better), BIO 211 and BIO 213.
 The origin and history of life on Earth and its diversification with an emphasis on Eukarya.
 Survey of the morphology, physiology, development, reproduction, and life cycles of protists, plants, fungi, and animals.
-Offered every spring semester.
+Offered every fall semester.

 BIO 350 GENES IN POPULATIONS